-The biography of the Danish Designer, painter, artist and architect Gunnar Aagaard Andersen by Bianca Killmann for TAGWERC.
-Gunnar Aagaard Andersen with his design for a cantilever chair, cantilever chair from 1952/53.
+The biography of the Danish designer, painter, artist, and architect Gunnar Aagaard Andersen by Bianca Killmann for TAGWERC.
+Gunnar Aagaard Andersen with his design for a cantilever chair from 1952/53.

 Gunnar Aagaard Andersen

-Gunnar Aagaard Andersen (1919 - 1982) was a Danish sculptor, artist, painter, sculptor and graphic designer who was also active in the fields of architecture and interior design.
-Aagaard Andersen belonged to the Scandinavian avant-garde and his designs can be assigned to the style of the Concrete Art movement.
-They are regarded as pioneers and the basis for the designs of many artists and designers.
-Designer.
-Today, Gunnar Aagaard Andersen's designs are represented in renowned design collections and are exhibited in museums worldwide, including Museum of Modern Art (MoMA), New York, USA.
+Gunnar Aagaard Andersen (1919–1982) was a Danish sculptor, artist, painter, and graphic designer who also worked in architecture and interior design.
+Aagaard Andersen belonged to the Scandinavian avant-garde, and his designs can be categorized as belonging to the Concrete Art movement.
+They are considered pioneers and foundational to the designs of many artists and Designer.
+Design concepts by Gunnar Aagaard Andersen are now represented in renowned design collections and exhibited in museums worldwide, including the Museum of Modern Art (MoMA), New York, USA.

 Geometric patterns and color theory

-Gunnar Aagaard Andersen's work is characterized by his research attitude, which persisted throughout his entire creative period.
-Aagaard Andersen studied the laws of science and explored the resulting possibilities for design and art.
-Andersen drew and formed pictures and sculptures that were made up of many identical, sometimes graphic elements.
-As early as the late 1940s/early 1950s, Andersen was already drawing patterns composed of geometric shapes and studying color theory - long before some of his compatriots jumped on the bandwagon.
+Gunnar Aagaard Andersen's work is characterized by his research-oriented approach, which persisted throughout his entire career.
+Andersen studied the laws of science and explored the resulting possibilities for design and art.
+He created drawings and sculptures composed of numerous identical, sometimes graphic, elements.
+As early as the late 1940s and early 1950s, Andersen was drawing patterns made up of geometric forms and conducting studies in color theory—long before some of his fellow countrymen followed suit.

 Sculptural chairs

 As a visual artist, sculptural forms were one of Aagaard Andersen's particular strengths.
-The Dane experimented with paper that could be bent, folded and torn and initially used these techniques in paintings.
-In 1952, he formed a sitting sculpture out of wire, which depicted the negative form of his own backside as a seated person, and covered this framework with pieces of paper from a daily newspaper.
-This form invention of a so-called 'cantilever chair' was based on the principle of papier-mâché, which was often used for the production of models and played a similarly important role at the time as plastics do today.
-This chair, which Aagaard Andersen did not name, was completed in 1953 and presented at exhibitions and in the magazine 'mobilia'.
-It is immortalized in the book "1000 Chairs" by Charlotte and Peter Fiell, among others.
-Here it says, quote: "Prototype made of wire mesh and newspaper, to be made of pressed aluminum or fiberglass-reinforced plastic."
-The shape was so new that Aagaard Andersen's compatriot Poul Kjaerholm interpreted it with his own chair design.
-It is part of the collection of the Danish National Museum, which represents Denmark's cultural history.
+The Dane experimented with paper, which could be bent, folded, and torn, initially incorporating these techniques into his paintings.
+In 1952, he created a seat sculpture from wire, representing the negative form of his own buttocks as a seated figure, and covered this framework with pieces of newspaper.
+This form, a so-called 'cantilever chair,' was based on the principle of papier-mâché, which was commonly used for model making and played a role at the time similar to that of plastics today.
+This chair, which Aagaard Andersen did not name, was completed in 1953 and presented in exhibitions and the magazine 'mobilia.'
+It is also featured in the book "1000 Chairs" by Charlotte and Peter Fiell, where it is stated, quote: "Prototype made of wire mesh and newspaper, should be made of pressed aluminum or fiberglass-reinforced plastic."
+The design was so novel that Aagaard Andersen's compatriot Poul Kjærholm interpreted it through his own chair design.
+It is part of the collection of the National Museum of Denmark, which represents the cultural history of Denmark.

-Gunnar Aagaard Andersen worked tirelessly and went beyond the boundaries of traditional fine art.
-In the 1960s, Aagaard Andersen discovered the material polyurethane and used it to create the armchair "Portrait of My Mother's Chesterfield Chair", an unconventional armchair, which was completed in 1964 and is exhibited at MoMA and elsewhere.
+Gunnar Aagaard Andersen worked tirelessly, pushing the boundaries of traditional visual art.
+In the 1960s, Aagaard Andersen discovered polyurethane and used it to create the armchair "„Portrait of My Mother's Chesterfield Chair“, an unconventional armchair, which was completed in 1964 and is exhibited at MoMA, among other places.

-Aagaard Andersen and other artists, Designer and architects
+Aagaard Andersen and other artists, designers and architects

 Danish design scene in the 1950s

-And at the Danish fabric manufacturer Unika-Væv, whose logo Aagaard Andersen designed and where he worked as a graphic designer, among other things, the threads of the Danish design scene came together from the 1950s onwards.
-In 1955, Aagaard Andersen designed the logo for the Danish design magazine 'mobilia', which mainly dealt with furniture, but also interior design, architecture and art.
-He presented some of his designs here and worked for the magazine until his death.
-'Letters', probably Aagaard Andersen's best-known fabric design, was also created in 1955.
+And at the Danish fabric manufacturer Unika-Væv, whose logo Aagaard Andersen designed and where he worked as a graphic designer, among other things, the threads of the Danish design scene converged from the 1950s onward.
+In 1955, Aagaard Andersen designed the logo for the Danish design magazine 'mobilia', which focused primarily on furniture, but also on interior design, architecture, and art.
+He presented some of his designs there and continued to work for the magazine until his death.
+'Letters', probably Aagaard Andersen's most famous fabric design, was also created in 1955.

 The biography is protected by copyright.